 Led a team in developing a Convolutional Neural Network (CNN) to detect brain tumors in MRI scans, achieving a 90% accuracy rate on publicly available Kaggle datasets.
 Directed all stages of the project, including data preprocessing, model design, and performance evaluation, utilizing Python along with deep learning frameworks such as Keras and TensorFlow.
 Read the full report.

 Collaborated with a small team of Full Stack at Brown members to create a website for the Causality and Mind Lab at Brown.
-Used Next.JS, Typescript, and Tailwind.
+Used Next.js, TypeScript, and Tailwind to build the homepage and integrate Firebase for backend functionality.
 View the full website.

 Developed an algorithm that recognizes and maps street signs from a dataset of over 3 million images.
 This algorithm uses advanced computer vision methods such as monocular depth estimation and YOLO-based sign detection to compute real-world distances using exponential depth fitting and trigonometric projection.
 See the details.